bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Endomorphisms and Isogenies

-Endomorphisms are computed as phi(Q) = tau_dual(upsilon(tau(Q)) and psi(Q) = tau_dual(chi(tau(Q))).
+The two endomorphisms phi and psi used to accelerate multiplication are computed as phi(Q) = tau_dual(upsilon(tau(Q)) and psi(Q) = tau_dual(chi(tau(Q))).
 Below, we present procedures for tau, tau_dual, upsilon and chi, adapted from [FourQlib].
 Tau_dual produces an R1 point, while the other proceedures produce projective coordinates.
 Nota Bene: tau produces points on a different curve, while upsilon and chi are endomorphisms on that different curve.
-As a result the intermediate results do not satisfy the equations of the curve E.
+As a result the intermediate results do not satisfy the equations of the curve E. Implementors who wish to check the correctness of these intermediate results are advised to read the [Curve4Q] paper to discover which formulas are satisfied by each set of inputs and output.

 ~~~~
 tau(X1, Y1, Z1):